VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 All OSes installed on Apple Silicon machines require certain components provided by Apple.
 Since we can't redistribute these ourselves, the installer will download them from Apple's public CDN.
 In the future we will provide an option to allow caching this locally or to a USB drive, so you can do offline installs.

 During the initial installation (when making the volume the default boot option), there is a process that runs behind the scenes that involves authenticating the new OS install against Apple's servers (from their point of view, this looks like authenticating a normal macOS install; they won't know you're installing Linux).
-This is part of the "Full Security" mode, which is transiently used for Asahi Linux before the install is switched to "Permissive Security".
-If this concerns you, you can launch the Asahi Linux installer from recovery mode (hold down the power button → Options → Utilities menu → Terminal).
+This is part of the "Full Security" mode, which is transiently used for Dragon Linux before the install is switched to "Permissive Security".
+If this concerns you, you can launch the Dragon Linux installer from recovery mode (hold down the power button → Options → Utilities menu → Terminal).
 Doing it this way unlocks an alternate method that starts out as "Reduced Security", removing the phone home requirement, which the installer will automatically use.
 Note that it will still have to download boot components from the CDN though (but that does not involve any unique machine identifiers, it's just a plain HTTPS download).

 ### Do you support Secure Boot / Full Disk Encryption / etc.?

 Apple Silicon machines are one of the few general purpose platforms that allows you to install your own custom OS while still maintaining a strong secure boot chain.
 Installing the bootloader requires physical access to the machine and your machine owner credentials (this is why we need to ask you to hold down the button to boot at the end of the install process!).
 Therefore, we are very interested in further supporting this in Linux in order to have a highly secure and attacker-resistant system, taking advantage of Apple's SEP, Touch ID, and more, while still retaining full user control over their OS.
-We are designing the Asahi Linux boot process in order to allow this in the future, but the necessary bits aren't ready yet, so please stay tuned!
+We are designing the Dragon Linux boot process in order to allow this in the future, but the necessary bits aren't ready yet, so please stay tuned!

 In the meantime, we recommend that users concerned about physical security enable FileVault in macOS.
 This will implicitly add a log-in requirement to recovery mode, which will prevent an attacker with physical access from being able to compromise your OS that way. m1n1 does not yet have a secureboot mode, but it also doesn't have any local access features as long as it is installed properly.
 Locking down U-Boot and GRUB and the rest of Linux is left as an exercise for the user.

-The Asahi Linux installer does not have an option to set up FDE for you.
+The Dragon Linux installer does not have an option to set up FDE for you.
 However, you can use the UEFI-only option and roll your own traditional LUKS setup manually.
 We expect that users interested in advanced secure boot and encryption set-ups will do their own thing, at least for the time being.

 ### I have another question